YoctoMonkey/YoctoMonkey/README.md

 I enjoy working on computer systems, and optimization problems.

 I don't post on social media very often, but if you would like to keep up with me, then [🦣 Mastodon](https://mstdn.social/@korbexmachina) is the place to be!
+You can also check out my [🖋️ blog](https://blog.korbexmachina.com)!

 ---